 New test detects drug use from a single fingerprint

-Research published today in the journal Analyst has demonstrated a new, non-invasive test that can detect cocaine use through a simple fingerprint.
-For the first time, this new fingerprint method can determine whether cocaine has been ingested, rather than just touched.
+Research led by Surrey has demonstrated a new, non-invasive test that can detect cocaine use through a simple fingerprint.
+For the first time, this new method can determine whether cocaine has been ingested, rather than just touched.

 Researchers believe that the applications for this test could be far-reaching.
 Drug testing is used routinely by probation services, prisons, courts and other law enforcement agencies.
 However, traditional testing methods have limitations.
 For example, blood testing requires trained staff and there are privacy concerns about urine testing.
 Where bodily fluids are tested, there can be biological hazards and often a requirement for particular storage and disposal methods.
 Often these tests also require analysis off-site.